Toronto Marlies unable to clinch sweep after spotting Utica Comets early 3-0 lead in Game 3

 Second Period

-Anyone expecting a push back from the road team in the middle frame were left disappointed.
+Anyone expecting a push back from the road team in the middle frame were left disappointed by the display from the Marlies in the middle 20.
 Martin Marincin fired over the net from the slot just 30 seconds in and Frederik Gauthier was hooked when looking to slide the puck into the empty net just a minute later, but that’s all Toronto created until finally applying some pressure late in the period.

 Demko came up with saves to deny Calle Rosen, Vincent LoVerde, Jeremy Bracco, Adam Brooks, and Mason Marchment before the Comets should have extended their lead heading into the final frame.
 LoVerde was stripped of the puck by Cassels, but Pickard stepped up to make a sharp double save to rob Tyler Motte.